top of page

 What is MUN and Why Do Rules Matter?

 At its core, a Model United Nations (MUN) simulates real United Nations committees.
-Delegates represent countries, debate agendas, draft solutions, and follow formal rules.
+Delegates represent countries, debate global agendas, draft solutions, and follow a structured format.

 Without rules, debates would quickly turn chaotic.
 That’s why understanding the procedure of MUN is the first step to becoming an effective delegate.